Policy Development and Review Process

 - Designated member(s) of the shared governance caucus/council will review all comments received from their constituents and formulate a collective recommendation to be forward to the policy owner for consideration in further policy development.

-- A copy of the “final” draft documet will be posted on the policy activity page (PDF)and final comments will be reviewed.
+- A copy of the “final” draft document will be posted on the policy activity page (PDF), opens in a new window and final comments will be reviewed.

 - The designated authority will provide final review and signoff.